-Vests were usually single-breasted and would either match the sack coat, with pants in a contrasting fabric or the vest would be contrasting with the coat and pants matching.
+Vests were usually single-breasted and would either match the sack coat with pants in a contrasting fabric, or the vest would be contrasting with the coat and pants matching.
 This gave the wearer a neat and composed look.
 If you are feeling a little dandyish, choose a brightly colored vest to stand out from the crowd.

 The sack coat was often double-breasted and featured quite a high neck, with short lapels.
 Moving down the body, sack suit pants were shorter and narrower than morning dress pants, but not so short that the socks were ever visible, like you often see today.

 Costume Idea: If you avoid slim fit options, three button classic fit suits can often replicate the boxy cut of the sack suit.
 A white round collar shirt and necktie would have been worn underneath.
-A derby/bowler hat is the ideal choice of hat, or in the summer, a straw boater.
+A derby/bowler hat is the ideal choice of hat, or for summer, a straw boater.

 Evening Wear: Edwardian Men’s Fashion

 If you were entertaining at home, as the host you could keep your tail coat or tuxedo jacket hanging up in the closet and wear a smoking jacket instead.
-Usually made of velvet and featuring extravagant frogging detail, the smoking jacket came in a range of rich colors including burgundy, midnight blue and bottle green.
+Usually made of velvet and featuring extravagant frogging detail, the smoking jacket came in a range of rich colors including burgundy, midnight blue, and bottle green.
 For an added touch, wear a matching smoking cap with tassel (and don’t forget to share those cigars with your chums).

 Tail coats, tuxedos and smoking jackets can all be found both second hand and new.
 For modern inspiration for this style of Edwardian men’s fashion, take a look at photos from Royal Ascot, Britain’s famous annual horse racing event.